 Pursuant to our second amended and restated investors' rights agreement, or the investors' rights agreement, certain holders of our previously outstanding preferred stock and previously outstanding warrants to purchase our preferred stock, which shares we refer to as registrable securities, have the right to demand that we file a registration statement or request that their shares be covered by a registration statement that we are otherwise filing pursuant to an investors' rights agreement we entered into with certain of our stockholders.
 In the event that we propose to register any of our securities under the Securities Act, either for our own account or for the account of other security holders, these holders are entitled to notice of our registration and are entitled to certain piggyback registration rights allowing the holders to include their registrable securities in such registration, subject to certain marketing and other limitations.
-Pursuant to the investors' rights agreement, the holders of registrable securities, provided that the registration meets certain thresholds.
+Pursuant to the investors' rights agreement, the holders of registrable securities have the right to require us to file a registration statement under the Securities Act in order to register the resale of their shares of registrable securities, provided that the registration meets certain thresholds.
 We may, in certain circumstances, defer such registrations.
 In an underwritten offering, the managing underwriter has the right, subject to specified conditions, to limit the number of registrable securities such holders may include.
 The holders of registrable securities have waived their rights to include any of their shares in this offering.

-Pursuant to a purchase agreement entered in connection with a private placement of our common stock and warrants in 2012, we agreed to register the resale of the shares of our common stock we issued and any common stock issuable upon the exercise of the warrants in that private placement.
-We filed a registration statement with the SEC registering the resale of these shares on June 21, 2012 and it was declared effective by the SEC on July 2, 2012.
-We agreed to use our commercially reasonable best efforts to keep the registration statement we filed registering the resale of these shares continuously effective until the earlier of (i) such time as all of the such shares have been sold under the registration statement or (ii) such time as all of the shares may be sold without restriction pursuant to Rule 144 under the Securities Act.
+Pursuant to a purchase agreement entered in connection with a private placement of our common stock and warrants in May 2012, we agreed to register the resale of the shares of our common stock we issued and any common stock issuable upon the exercise of the warrants that we issued in that private placement.
+Pursuant to our obligations under the purchase agreement, we filed a registration statement with the SEC registering the resale of these shares on June 21, 2012 and it was declared effective by the SEC on July 2, 2012.
+We agreed to use our commercially reasonable best efforts to keep the registration statement we filed registering the resale of these shares continuously effective until the earlier of (i) such time as all of the such shares have been sold under the registration statement or Rule 144 under the Securities Act or (ii) such time as all of the shares may be sold pursuant to Rule 144 without compliance with Rule 144(c)(1).